bbouchez/BEBSDK/README.md

 - `#define __TARGET_WIN__`      to compile the libraries under Windows
 - `#define __TARGET_MAC__`      to compile the libraries under MacOS

-One and only target must be defined !
+One and only one target must be defined !